woodrow/cidr-report_analysis/planning/notebook_todos.md

     - pricing and capacity history of ASBR-class routers
     - difference in incentives and equity compared to interconneciton
 - dictatorial control by market power and thought leadership (i.e. VZ policy on /32s)
 - technical solutions
     - outside of BGP: i.e. LISP, other things from IRTF RRG etc.
-    - within BGP (i.e. forgetful routing tables, in-router aggregation, etc.)
+    - within BGP (i.e. forgetful routing tables, in-router aggregation, route filtering, etc.)

 ## Interesting things in my notebook
 - p.
 17 -- illustration of disparity in routing tables from various RouteViews peers